-- 59. (1) A marriage be proven in Kenya by- - (a) a certificate of marriage issued under this Act or any other written law; - (b) a certified copy of a certificate of marriage issued under this Act or any other written law; - (c) an entry in a register of marriages maintained under this Act or any other written law; - (d) a certified copy of an entry in a register of marriages maintained undfer this Act or any other written law; or - (e) an entry in a register of marriages maintained by the proper authority of the Khoja Shia, Ith'nasheri, Shia imam, Ismaili or Bohra communities, or a certified copy of such an entry. - (2) Despite subsection (1), a marriage may be proven in Kenya if it was celebrated in a public place of worship but its registration was not required, by an entry in any register maintained at that public place of worship or a certified copy of such an entry.
+- 59.(1) A marriage be proven in Kenya by- - (a) a certificate of marriage issued under this Act or any other written law; - (b) a certified copy of a certificate of marriage issued under this Act or any other written law; - (c) an entry in a register of marriages maintained under this Act or any other written law; - (d) a certified copy of an entry in a register of marriages maintained undfer this Act or any other written law; or

-Copies of decrees of annulment and divorce to be sent to Director.
-60. Where a court grants a decree of the annulment of a marriage or the dissolution of a marriage, it shall deliver a certified copy of the decree to the Director and the Director shall register the annulment or dissolution in a register maintained for the purpose.
+- (e) an entry in a register of marriages maintained by the proper authority of the Khoja Shia, Ith'nasheri, Shia imam, Ismaili or Bohra communities, or a certified copy of such an entry. - (2) Despite subsection (1), a marriage may be proven in Kenya if it was celebrated in a public place of worship but its registration was not required, by an entry in any register maintained at that public place of worship or a certified copy of such an entry. - 60.
+Where a court grants a decree of the annulment of a marriage or the dissolution of a marriage, it shall deliver a certified copy of the decree to the Director and the Director shall register the annulment or dissolution in a register maintained for the purpose.